The Biased Symptom: Choosing the Right Tool Over the Comfortable One

 “A few months ago, Drupal might have made sense.
 Today, our technical team will own this project.”

 That was the turning point.
-We pivoted back to FastAPI and React.
+We pivoted to FastAPI + React.
+The result was an internal infrastructure project with:

-• Types generated from backend APIs via OpenAPI/Swagger
+• Types generated from backend APIs via OpenAPI/Swagger.

-• CI/CD pipelines and Storybook for smooth collaboration
+• CI/CD pipelines and Storybook for smooth collaboration.

 Takeaways